Amylyx Pharmaceuticals Announc - GuruFocus.com

-ALBRIOZA™ (sodium phenylbutyrate and taurursodiol) is an oral fixed-dose medication approved with conditions to treat amyotrophic lateral sclerosis (ALS) in Canada and with marketing applications pending in the United States and European Union.
+AMX0035 (sodium phenylbutyrate and taurursodiol) is an oral fixed-dose medication with marketing applications pending in the United States and European Union, and approved with conditions as ALBRIOZA™ to treat amyotrophic lateral sclerosis (ALS) in Canada.
 The combination of sodium phenylbutyrate and taurursodiol may reduce neuronal cell death, hypothesized to occur by simultaneously mitigating endoplasmic reticulum (ER) stress and mitochondrial dysfunction.
-ALBRIOZA is also being explored for the potential treatment of other neurodegenerative diseases.
+AMX0035 is also being explored for the potential treatment of other neurodegenerative diseases.

 About Amylyx Pharmaceuticals